 We also intend to register all the shares of common stock that we may issue under our equity incentive plans.
-Effective upon the effectiveness of the registration statement of which this prospectus is a part, an aggregate of shares of our common stock will be reserved for future issuance under these plans.
+Effective upon the effectiveness of the registration statement of which this prospectus is a part, an aggregate of under these plans.
 Once we register these shares, which we plan to do shortly after the closing of this offering, they can be freely sold in the public market upon issuance, subject to the lock-up agreements referred to above.
 If a large number of these shares are sold in the public market, the sales could reduce the trading price of our common stock.
 For a more detailed description of sales that may occur in the future, see "Shares Eligible for Future Sale".